hheimbuerger/crossstream/docs/architecture.md

 * **Seek**: `{ type: 'seek', position: 45.7, … }`
 * **Audio Change**: `{ type: 'audioChange', track: 'remote' | 'local' | 'none', … }`

+### DualVideoPlayer

+The DualVideoPlayer is responsible for maintaining frame-accurate synchronization between a set of video players on the local peer.
+An instance is created when multiple video sources are registered, taking local and remote stream configurations as parameters.

+**Responsibilities:**
+- Calculate and manage time offsets between video streams based on their recording timestamps
+- Synchronize playback states (play/pause) across all video instances
+- Handle seeking operations while maintaining sync between streams
+- Manage audio routing between video sources
+- Coordinate buffering states to ensure smooth playback
+- Interface with HLS.js for adaptive streaming functionality

+**States:**
+- `paused`: Both video players are currently paused, with at least one not ready for immediate playback
+- `ready`: Both video players are paused but fully buffered and ready for immediate playback
+- `playing`: Both video players are actively playing back in sync

+**Methods:**
+- `constructor(localStreamConfig, remoteStreamConfig)`: Initializes the synchronizer with the given stream configurations
+- `play()`: Starts playback of all synchronized players.
+Throws if any player is not ready
+- `pause()`: Pauses playback of all synchronized players
+- `seek(playhead)`: Seeks the set of players to a unified timeline position (seconds)
+- `switchAudio(source)`: Switches audio between 'local' and 'remote' players, or mutes audio
+- `destroy()`: Cleans up resources including HLS instances and event listeners

+**Inputs:**
+- Local and remote stream configurations (containing stream URLs and timestamps)
+- Playback control commands (play, pauseSeek, seek)
+- Audio source selection

+**Outputs:**
+- Synchronized video playback across multiple elements
+- Playback state changes
+- Error events for synchronization issues

+**Assumptions:**
+For the entirety of its lifetime, it can assume that both streams are available and valid.
+It doesn't need to deal with streams being added or removed.

 ### Synchronization Engine

 The **Synchronization Engine** is the top-level component that ensures two *sets* of video players—one local set on each peer—remain in **rough synchronization** across a peer-to-peer connection.